 Read the Diagnosis Configuration help article to learn more.

-Direct Secure Message Deletion
+Direct Secure Message Removal

 Users with the Document Administration permission may open the Document Administration Tool in the Tools menu.
 They may then add, edit, or delete document categories, configure document file sources, and set a default document category for saved Patient Education handouts.